MozillaKNITOpenSource/UICAP/src/plugins/grid/readme.md

 ## Grids

 > Note: the old `.row` and `.grid` have been replaced by the new `.flex`.
-You can still [see the old documentation in github](https://github.com/picnicss/picnic/blob/dcf3410125a861b3bf58ebfd06f73916ef9ae3db/src/plugins/grid/readme.md).
+You can still [see the old documentation in github](https://github.com/mozuiss/mozui/blob/dcf3410125a861b3bf58ebfd06f73916ef9ae3db/src/plugins/grid/readme.md).

 > Note 2: the children `<span>` are only for display purposes; you can put anything you want instead of them

 A flexbox grid implementation with breakpoints.
-Choose when to change your layout depending on your content instead of the device you want to show as recommended by [Google's RWD](https://developers.google.com/web/fundamentals/design-and-ui/responsive/fundamentals/how-to-choose-breakpoints), by [Smashing Magazine's Logical Breakpoints](https://www.smashingmagazine.com/2013/03/logical-breakpoints-responsive-design/) and Picnic CSS.
+Choose when to change your layout depending on your content instead of the device you want to show as recommended by [Google's RWD](https://developers.google.com/web/fundamentals/design-and-ui/responsive/fundamentals/how-to-choose-breakpoints), by [Smashing Magazine's Logical Breakpoints](https://www.smashingmagazine.com/2013/03/logical-breakpoints-responsive-design/) and mozui CSS.